njsaunders97/guardian-filtered/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Issue
+name: Task
-about: Create a base issue.
+about: Create a task.
 title: ''
-labels: enhancement
+labels: task
 assignees: ''

 ---